NeurLZ: An Online Neural Learning-Based Method to Enhance Scientific Lossy Compression: Evaluation

+\proj~ demonstrates significant improvements with SZ3, particularly for the Nyx dataset. \Circled{1} For Baryon Density, the bit rate reduction reaches 91.3\% at a 1E-3 error bound, with both it and Dark Matter Density exceeding over 40\% reductions across all bounds.
+Temperature achieves 62.9\% at 1E-2, but reductions decrease for stricter bounds, except for Baryon Density, which improves from 50.1\% at 1E-2 to 69.0\% at 1E-4, suggesting \proj~ captures more relationships under stricter bounds. \Circled{2} For Miranda, most fields see ~20\% reductions at 1E-4, following the trend of lower reductions with stricter bounds.
+Although less pronounced than Nyx, the improvements remain consistent. \Circled{3} For Hurricane, reductions are weaker, under 10\% at 1E-4, with a maximum of 36.8\% for W at 1E-2.
+Hurricane's unique characteristics as a climate dataset may account for the smaller gains compared to Nyx and Miranda.

-Compared to the improvements achieved by \proj~ on the SZ3 compressor, the enhancements on the ZFP compressor are more modest.
-The largest reductions in bit rate for ZFP in the Nyx, Miranda, and Hurricane datasets are 81.8\%, 29.3\%, and 28.1\%, respectively, which are lower than the reductions for SZ3—89.1\%, 42.1\%, and 36.8\%.
-In Nyx, Dark Matter Density and the three velocity fields follow the pattern of increasing bit rate with less reduction.
-However, Temperature and Baryon Density achieve their largest reductions at the 1E-2 error bound, rather than at the loosest 1E-1 bound.
-For Miranda, reductions across all error bounds are stable, consistently above 10\%, without the dynamic variations seen in SZ3.
-In the Hurricane dataset, unlike with SZ3, most fields follow the trend of achieving their smallest reductions (below 5\%) at stricter error bounds, and the largest reductions (around 20\%) at the loosest error bound.
-These results indicate that \proj~ does provide improvements on the ZFP compressor, despite ZFP being a transform-based compressor, which may pose more challenges compared to prediction-based compressors like SZ3.
+As for ZFP, \proj~ achieves the largest bit rate reductions of 81.8\%, 29.3\%, and 28.1\% for Nyx, Miranda, and Hurricane, respectively.
+While lower than SZ3's 91.3\%, 37.4\%, and 36.8\%, they remain significant.
+In Nyx, Temperature and Baryon Density see the largest reductions at 1E-2, not the loosest 1E-1 bound.
+Miranda shows stable reductions above 10\% across all tested bounds without SZ3's dynamic variations.
+For Hurricane, reductions are smallest (<5\%) at stricter bounds and largest (20\%) at looser bounds.
+These results collectively show \proj's effectiveness on ZFP, despite its transform-based nature posing more significant challenges than prediction-based SZ3.

+\FakeParagraph{Scalability testing} Table \ref{tab:scalability} demonstrates \proj's scalability on a Nyx field across dimensions and training epochs.
+Larger dimensions achieve higher bit rate reductions, up to 93.9\% for 2,048 at 10 epochs.
+This cross-epoch trend suggests our memorizer captures broader spatiotemporal and cross-field patterns compared to the conventional local feature search in SZ3~\cite{liang2022sz3}, as discussed in Sec.~\ref{section_discussion_Crossfield}.
+With larger data dimensions, our memorizer naturally attends to a wider data range in a single pass, offering a broader attention scope.
+This gives it a distinct advantage over SZ3, whose focus is constrained to local features.